Asymptotic Linearity of Consumption Functions and Computational Efficiency: Main results

-In this section we introduce a general income fluctuation problem following the setting in \cite{MaStachurskiToda2020JET}.
-Time is discrete and denoted by $t=0,1,2,\dotsc$.
+In this section we introduce a general optimal savings problem that closely follows the settings in \cite{MaStachurskiToda2020JET} and \cite{MaToda2021JET}.
+To avoid redundancies, we limit the discussion to the bare essentials.
+More details may be found in \citet[Section 2.1]{MaToda2021JET}.

+Time is discrete and denoted by $t=0,1,\dots,n$, with possibly $n=\infty$.
 Let $a_t$ be the financial wealth of the agent at the beginning of period $t$.
 The agent chooses consumption $c_t\ge 0$ and saves the remaining wealth $a_t-c_t$.
 The period utility function is $u$ and the discount factor, gross return on wealth, and non-financial income in period $t$ are denoted by $\beta_t,R_t,Y_t$, where we normalize $\beta_0=1$.
 Thus the agent solves